Barbecue Stain Removal - How To Remove A BBQ Stain

 Step 7: Pretreat with a laundry stain remover and wash as normal.

-Step 8: Make sure before you place the item in the dryer that the stain is completely removed.
-If it is not then do not place in the dryer, as it will set the stain.
+Step 8: Make sure before you place the item in the dryer that the spot is completely removed.
+If it is not then do not place in the dryer, as it will it.

 Step 9: If step number 7 did not get out the stain again coat the stained area with liquid laundry detergent and let it soak in warm water for around half an hour.
 Then, launder again.